-Dealmakers ponder what's next after tough Biden antitrust years
+Dealmakers Ponder What's Next After Tough Biden Antitrust Years

-President Joe Biden's skeptical approach to corporate mergers has been a hallmark of his administration's business policy -- a stance generally expected to ease if Donald trump returns to the White House.
+US President Joe Biden's sceptical approach to corporate mergers has been a hallmark of his administration's business policy - a stance generally expected to ease if Donald trump returns to the White House.

 Dealmakers have complained of added costs from this heightened scrutiny, while Khan and Kanter insist they have deterred problematic deals.